Remuneration guidelines and incentives

 Long-term share based investment programs to senior executives and other employees

-In connection with the admission of the company’s share to trading at Nasdaq Stockholm, Cary Group has a share-related investment program comprising a warrant program.
+In connection with the admission of the company’s share to trading at Nasdaq Stockholm, Cary Group launched a share-related investment program comprising a warrant program.
 The purpose of the investment program is among other things, to encourage a broad share ownership amongst the company’s employees, facilitate recruitment, maintain competent employees and the company’s shareholders and increase motivation to reach or excel the company’s financial goals.

 An extraordinary general meeting held on 22 September 2021 resolved on issuing warrants as a part of an investment program to certain senior executives and key employees in the Group (the “Participants”).